 As you have spent time getting to know the market and looking at listings you likely have noticed quite variance on the condition of homes for sale.
 The condition of your home, what you present to the buyers, can affect the price you receive and how long it takes to sell.

-For example, the graph shows homes that sold in 2016 in the Town of Comox (same area) which were built in the 1990’s (same age) and the price they received per sq ft (Price less land value divided by the size).
-Some of the difference is due to style (ranchers are in high demand) and being on a busier street, however, the condition is also a major factor.
+For example, the graph shows single family homes (excluding ranchers) that sold in 2018 in East Courtenay (same area) which were built in the 1990’s (same age) and the price they received per sq ft (Price less land value divided by the size).
+Some of the difference is due to being on a busier street, having views, etc. however, the condition is also a major factor.

 This stage is likely where you will spend the most time and in most cases you do not need to spend a lot of money.
 Your place has been your home for some time and naturally you have many good memories and feeling attached to it.
 Letting go can be difficult and you can start that process as you are preparing it for sale.
 Moving items out and creating space can help you start the process of letting go.